 Castles, bridges, thermal springs and spas, these are a few of the things Budapest has to offer.
 Aside from being the most populous city in Hungary and also a popular destination to visit, Budapest has an interesting history and a very fascinating culture.
+If you’re planning a trip to Budapest, you might find this 48-hour itinerary in Budapest helpful.

 Did you know that Buda and Pest were two distinct cities before merging to form Budapest?